hhanae/microservices_demo/README.md

 ## Steps

-provide you with a step-by-step guide on how to create separate Spring Boot projects for the client service, voiture service, Eureka server, and Spring Cloud Gateway.
+Here we provide you with a step-by-step guide on how to create separate Spring Boot projects for the client service, voiture service, Eureka server, and Spring Cloud Gateway.

 ### Step 1: Create a Spring Boot Project for Client MicroService
 * Open your preferred IDE (such as IntelliJ IDEA).